We are building a new, more equitable way of sharing and evaluating scholarly work. We build community. We co-create knowledge. We create equity.

 We strive to provide access to equitable peer review opportunities and apply an equity lens throughout all our work.

-Through our open-source and free preprint review platform we provide opportunities for researchers to take peer review into their own hands by contributing openly to the review of preprints.
-While anyone with an ORCID iD can create an account and engage on PREreview, the platform features, content, and tools are designed to center and prioritize the needs and lived-experiences of groups who have been traditionally excluded in scholarship.
+Through our people-centered, open-source and free preprint review platform we offer opportunities for all experts to take peer review into their own hands by contributing openly to the review of emerging scholarly work published as preprints.
+While anyone with an ORCID record can create an account and engage on PREreview, the platform features, content, and tools are designed to center and prioritize the needs and lived-experiences of groups who have been traditionally excluded from the evaluation of scholarly work.

-Through our Open Reviewers training and mentoring program we support early-career researchers (ECRs) through a path of guided learning to build their profile as socially-conscious, constructive peer reviewers, and equip them with the skills to become mentors themselves.
-The program not only trains ECRs in the principles of constructive peer review, but also centers and weaves into the fabric of the curriculum tools to help identify and mitigate bias, reflecting on how systems of oppression manifest in the review process and our individual actions as reviewers to mitigate their impact.
+Through our Open Reviewers training and Champions program we support individuals through a path of guided learning to build their profile as socially-conscious, constructive peer reviewers.
+We strive to equip them with the skills and resources to champion open and equitable peer review practices amongst their own communities.
+The training includes tools to help identify and mitigate bias, reflecting on how systems of oppression manifest in the review process and individual actions that we can take as reviewers to mitigate their impact.

 Our commitment to equity is also woven into how we approach partnership building.
-Our work is limited by the perspectives, expertise, and experiences we have as a team and our ideas are influenced by the communities with which we are most closely connected.
-We therefore approach partnerships from an opportunity perspective, offering our support, knowledge and resources to individuals, groups, organizations who need it to advance goals and missions that are in line with ours.
+Our work is limited by the perspectives, expertise, and experiences we have as a team, and our ideas are influenced by the communities with which we are most closely connected.
+We therefore approach partnerships from an opportunity perspective—offering our support, knowledge, and resources to individuals, groups, and organizations who need it to advance goals and missions that are in line with ours.

 How are we committed to diversity?

-Many groups remain underrepresented in peer review.
+To this day, many groups remain intentionally excluded from peer review.
 The gatekeepers to knowledge production and dissemination are predominantly male and come from regions of the world that have perpetuated oppression and imposed rules on other cultures for centuries.

-We also routinely run product design sprints at different time zones to help us shape our tools and resources in response to the needs and expectations of a broad research community.
-Thus far, we have had a total of 90 participants across 6 sprints who joined us from 20 different countries, 16 of which outside of the United States, Europe and the United Kingdom.
-Participants are compensated with $100 for their time and expertise.
+We actively seek out community input and feedback at every stage of our work through 1:1 interviews and product design sprints run at different time zones to help us shape our tools and resources in response to the needs and expectations of a broad research community.
+Participants are compensated for their time and expertise.

 Our commitment to diversity also manifests in the way we show up in public spaces.
-We recently pledged to only speak at conferences whose organizing body prioritizes diversity in their speaker selection, and that have a clear and actionable Code of Conduct to ensure participants are invited into a safe and harassment-free space.
+We only speak at conferences whose organizing body prioritizes diversity in their speaker selection, and that have a clear and actionable Code of Conduct to ensure participants are invited into a space in which there is zero tolerance for harassment and all forms of oppressive behaviors.

 How are we committed to inclusion?

-Through our Live Reviews we facilitate the confluence of ideas and participation from across the world, enabling respectful and constructive conversations around preprints, leading to openly published PREreviews.
-When possible, we choose to discuss preprints authored by underrepresented groups, and/or whose research topics give us a chance to reflect on social issues that lead to structural inequities.
+Through our Live Reviews we facilitate respectful and constructive conversations around preprints, with diverse participants from around the world, leading to openly published PREreviews.
+When possible, we choose to discuss preprints authored by traditionally marginalized groups, and/or whose research topics give us a chance to reflect on social issues that lead to structural inequities.

-These events are also intentionally designed to enable both verbal and written contributions to suit different personality types and preference of interaction, and are facilitated to ensure respectful and constructive conversations.
+These events are also intentionally designed to enable both verbal and written contributions to suit different levels of interaction.
 We provide live-caption functionality, and, when possible, sign language interpretation and written and live translations in languages other than English.

 How are we committed to accessibility